 Charlotte a du Fun tackles the subject of adolescent girls’ desires vividly and in a straightforward fashion.
 The pace is good, it is clever in its introduction of its subject (curiously still a taboo) and it manages to never be preachy or heavy.

 It primarily uses a comedic but realistic approach, completely leaving out the adult world by way of editing and lenses choices.
 Cinematographer Alexis Durand-Brault shot it quite beautifully in glorious black and white, helping shape a world of their own for the kiddos.
 Plus the Ins and outs of frames, in this era of countless shitty handheld camerawork, are a benediction.
 There is some direction in that movie!

 The young cast is good, headed by Marguerite Bouchard, Romane Denis and Rose Adam.
 A bit too ‘white suburb’ though.
 You see the efforts of putting some different faces are there but still kept in quite peripheral, supporting roles…

-Charlotte a du Fun is a bit too clean at timesas everyone is basically good-natured, many dialogues expressing everything could be cut even if they are quite good.
-It’s obvious the director did take that little bad habit from her TV days (where it’s usually very dialogues-driven).
+Charlotte a du Fun is at times, a bit too clean as everyone is basically good-natured, many dialogues expressing everything could be cut even if they are quite good.
+It’s obvious the director did take that little bad habit from her TV days (where it’s usually very dialogue-driven).

-Charlotte a du Fun is basically remote from the Larry Clark takes on the subject.
-It makes you think of John Hughes, Diary of a Teenage Girl (but more polite) and the amazing Norwegian gem, on the same subject of girl’s desire: Turn me on Dammit (2011) ( See: https://cinetalk.net/2018/01/07/10-contemporary-films-from-norway-turn-me-on-dammit-fa-meg-pa-for-faen-2011/
+Charlotte a du Fun is rather remote from the Larry Clark takes on the subject.
+It makes you think of John Hughes, Diary of a Teenage Girl (but more polite) and the amazing Norwegian gem, on the same subject of a girl’s desire: Turn Me on Dammit (2011).

 Charlotte a du Fun is honest, of its time and an enjoyable film.